O3Ol/awesome-stars/README.md

 ## Rust

+- [simplejit-demo](https://github.com/bytecodealliance/simplejit-demo) - JIT compiler and runtime for a toy language, using Cranelift
 - [libavif-rs](https://github.com/njaard/libavif-rs) - Rust AVIF Decoder and Encoder crate
 - [neovide](https://github.com/Kethku/neovide) - No Nonsense Neovim Client in Rust
 - [futures-micro](https://github.com/irrustible/futures-micro) - To futures-lite as futures-lite is to futures: smaller.